 Ground turkey recipes take up a ton of space in my cookbook.
 Lean ground turkey turkey is a healthier alternative to ground beef, simple to cook yet still incredibly flavorful.
-It’s is a budget friendly way to add lean protein to just about any recipe, from turkey meatballs to meatloaf to stuffed peppers and tacos.
+It’s a budget friendly way to add lean protein to just about any recipe, from turkey burgers and turkey meatballs to meatloaf to stuffed peppers and tacos.

 Ground Turkey Recipes

 Who says turkey is just for Thanksgiving?
 If you aren’t cooking with ground turkey, you should be!
 It’s a great way to shave a few calories off your weeknight dinner routine.
 It easily replaces beef in just about any recipe and cooks up in the same amount of time with a lot less fat.
 Turkey has a great flavor and it’s easily influenced by whatever flavors you want to throw at it.
 We love using ground turkey instead of beef for easy weeknight meals, and use it often for turkey burgers, soups, and tacos.